PrzemekKozak/MyStore_Tests/README.md

 [MyStore_Tests/src/test/java/steps_definitions/MyStoreAddressSteps.java](https://github.com/PrzemekKozak/MyStore_Tests/blob/master/src/test/java/steps_definitions/MyStoreAddressSteps.java)
 ___________________________________________________________________________________________________________________________________

-**2. Test of the full purchasing process with the ability to choose the quantity and size.
-[Page Factory and Page Object Model]**
+**3. Test of the full purchasing process with the ability to choose the quantity and size.
+[Cucumber, Page Factory and Page Object Model]**
 > *In addition, checking the correctness of the discount granted and making a print screen of the purchase confirmation.*

 > Cucumber Scenario: